raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 ## Viewing global scores

+You can view global scores using two primary methods:

+1. Visit the *First in...
+Line?* game page in your Web browser, at [play.date/games/first-in-line](https://play.date/games/first-in-line/).
+From here, you can view all available scores in the Scoreboards section.
+You can see top 10 scores in every available board.

-You can view global scores by entering the 'High Scores' menu within the game, accessible from the Title screen.
-When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode.
-From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).
+2. Enter the 'High Scores' menu within the game, accessible from the Title screen.
+When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).

-> ⚠️ *You can only view leaderboards for modes and difficulties you've already unlocked.)*

 ## Control schemes